 - The customer is given a timeline of testing needs.

 Production environment creation

 - Upon successful release and approval of GAP points to Sandbox, customer production account is created.

-- All GAP developments will by carried over to production environment.
+- All GAP developments will be carried over to the production environment.
 This will serve as the “live” account for the customer.
 The Sandbox account will remain for testing, training and other purposes.

 - All confirmed data imports will be transferred over from Sandbox for production

 Production account set up and configuration